PickNikRobotics/abb_ros2/docs/README.md

 ## Connecting with ROS2

 The driver reqiures some network information to connect to EGM and RWS.
-This information is store in the ros2_control [robot description file](../robot_specific_config/abb_irb1200_support/urdf/irb1200.ros2_control.xacro).
+This information is stored in the ros2_control [robot description file](../robot_specific_config/abb_irb1200_support/urdf/irb1200.ros2_control.xacro).
 Change the following lines as required:

 ```
 <param name="rws_port">80</param>